pauldmccarthy/fsleyes/userdoc/quick_start.rst

 The *Settings* menu contains a sub-menu for every open view, which allows you to toggle the control panels and toolbars for that view, and perform a few other tasks.
-For exmaple, if you want to add an :ref:`atlas panel <atlases>`, you would select the *Settings* |right_arrow| *Ortho view 1* |right_arrow|
+For example, if you want to add an :ref:`atlas panel <atlases>`, you would select the *Settings* |right_arrow| *Ortho view 1* |right_arrow|
 *Edit toolbar* menu option.
 See :ref:`overview_views_and_controls` for more information.